-Notice how this applicant’s Education section is present, but not particularly prominent.
-She lists the high school she attended, as well as a certificate received during her education, but leaves off her GPA, as it is below a 3.0.
+Notice how this applicant’s education section is present but not particularly prominent.
+She lists the high school she attended, as well as a certificate received during her education, but leaves off her GPA because it is below 3.0.

 What you can do

-If you already have work experience as a high schooler, you should be proud of yourself – it’s an asset that will help you get entry-level jobs much more easily in the future.
+If you already have work experience as a high schooler, you should be proud of yourself—it’s an asset that will help you get entry-level jobs easily in the future.

-However, there are many rules to writing a Work Experience section, so be sure to read our guide about how to write an achievement oriented resume.
+However, there are many rules to writing a work experience section, so be sure to read our guide on how to write an achievement oriented resume.

-As a college student or recent graduate, your Education section will likely be placed at the beginning of your resume, and details throughout your resume will reflect your skills and achievements as derived from your higher education.
-Beyond that, the length of your Education section and what it includes will mostly depend on the amount of work experience that you have.
+As a college student or recent graduate, your education section will likely be placed at the beginning of your resume, and details throughout your resume will reflect your skills and achievements as derived from your higher education.
+Beyond that, the length of your education section and what it includes will depend on the amount of work experience you have.